oemof/oemof-solph/doc/meta_description.rst

-Classes and modules
+Classes and packages
 ------------------------------------------

 All energy system entities (busses and components) are represented in a class hierarchy that can be easily extended.
-These classes form the basis for so so-called framework modules, that operate on top of them.
+These classes form the basis for so so-called framework packages, that operate on top of them.

-The framework consists of various modules that provide different functionalities.
+The framework consists of various packages that provide different functionalities.
 Currently, there are three modules but in future further extensions will be made.

-oemof's current modules:
+oemof's current packages:

 * *feedinlib* generates wind and solar feedin timeseries for different plants and geographical locations
 * *demandlib* generates electrical and thermal demands for different objects
 * *solph* creates and solves a (mixed-integer) linear optimization problem for a given energy system

-All modules may interact with each other but can also be used stand-alone.
+All packages may interact with each other but can also be used stand-alone.
 A detailed description can be found in the following sections.